15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 9. Salesforce Commerce Cloud

 Salesforce Commerce Cloud, previously called Demandware, is a cloud-based ecommerce CMS.
-In 2024, this platform was among the top 10 in usage distribution websites in the world.
+In 2024, this platform was among the top 10 in usage distribution of websites in the world.

 Salesforce screen